 4. Can I give my dog Benadryl for reverse sneezing?

 Benadryl will only do your dog good if he or she is having an allergic reaction.
 In most cases, reverse sneezing isn’t caused by allergens and thus won’t be impacted by Benadryl.
 Also, most attacks are less than one minute long and won’t be affected by any kind of drug.
-If your dog does seem to be allergic and the reverse sneezing does seem to be because of allergies, though, you can give your dog whatever amount of Benadryl is recommended by your vet.
+If your dog does seem to be allergic and the reverse sneezing does seem to be because of allergies, though, you can talk with your vet about proper Benadryl dosage for dogs.